UCL/awesome-programming-learning-games/README.md

 **Legend**

 🔓 means **open source**, therefore you have access to the source code and can study it, modified it and share it.
-🆓 means it's **free** to use, but it's not open source ⏳ means you can play a demo for limited ammount of time or features 💰 means the only way to use it is through paying for it
+🆓 means it's **free** to use, but it's not open source.
+⏳ means you can play a demo for limited ammount of time or features.
+💰 means the only way to use it is through paying for it.

 ## Content
 - [SQL](#sql)